Reformation: Europe’s Holy War

 Martin Luther's attack on Rome would transform the western world and Henry VIII's actions would set Britain apart from both Roman Catholic and Lutheran countries.
 Starkey argues that Henry's break with Rome was a "Tudor Brexit" that laid the foundations of our conflicted attitudes to Europe today.

-The Reformation was commissioned by Patrick Holland, Controller BBC Two and Tom McDonald, Head of Commissioning, Natural History and Specialist Factual.
+Reformation: Europe’s Holy War was commissioned by Patrick Holland, Controller BBC Two and Tom McDonald, Head of Commissioning, Natural History and Specialist Factual.
 The BBC Commissioning Editor is Fatima Salaria and the programme is written and presented by David Starkey.
 Chris Granlund is the Executive Producer from BBC Studios The Documentary Unit and the Producer/Director is Alex Leith.